maciejgaleja/gosimple/.github/pull_request_template.md

 ## Description
 [Provide a brief description of the changes made in this merge request]

 ## Related Issues
 [Reference any related issues by using the '#' symbol followed by the issue number]

 ## Testing
 [Describe any testing that has been done to ensure the changes made in this merge request are functioning correctly]

-## Screenshots

-[Include any relevant screenshots to help reviewers understand the changes being made]

 ## Checklist
 - [ ]  Changes have been tested
 - [ ]  Documentation has been updated
 - [ ]  Related issues have been referenced